OakLake/Vision-OpenCV/README.md

   this simple example demonstrates concurent access to a safe queue as seen by the print statements.

 - video_pixel_threaded.cpp: using opencv videocapture for live video pixelisation using threads.

+- disparity.cpp: using opencv StereoBM to find the disparity map from two stereo images.